 Tabulae-Geographicae - Maps of the Ancient World, a website dedicated to showcase the growing number of my historic maps.
 Many of them were originally created for and distributed by Sardis Verlag, a now defunct small German publisher.

-Attached to this site is a small shop, where you can buy HD prints of my maps.
+Attached to this site is a small shop, where you can buy HD prints or download versions of my maps.

 Due to the global COVID-19 epidemic shipping to overseas destinations is currently severely limited and in many cases not possible at all.